SimonLammer/MiniLinux/README.md

 # MiniLinux
-Minimal Linux OS to use Linux console applications on a Windows system
+Use Linux console applications on a Windows computer

 ## How it works
 MiniLinux is the combined usage of several powerful tools: